 Managed vector database or self-host?

 Start managed.
 Pinecone, Weaviate Cloud, and Qdrant Cloud handle scaling, backups, and index optimization.
-Self-hosting earns its keep when data residency is non-negotiable or when you need custom index configurations the managed offerings will not support.
+Self-hosting earns its keep when data residency is non-negotiable or when you need custom index configurations the managed offerings won't support.
 The operational tax of self-hosted vector databases is real — index compaction, backup strategy, version upgrades.
 Pay it deliberately, not by accident.
+The crossover point is roughly 60–80M queries per month, where self-hosted Qdrant saves 3–10x over managed Pinecone.

 How do you handle documents that change frequently?